 - Provide a calendar or assignment page for noting homework, tests, projects, etc. Transfer this information to the family calendar.

-- Enlist his teacher’s help, if needed, to ensure assignments are entered in the binder consistently and correctly.
+- Enlist the teacher’s help, if needed, to ensure assignments are entered into the binder or planner consistently and correctly.

-- Help your child maintain his binder by going through the papers with him, putting things in order, and discarding unneeded items.
+- Help your child maintain their binder by going through the papers with them, putting things in order, and discarding unneeded items.
+This is a good thing to do together, as it will help your child learn how to sort through papers to keep what’s still relevant or necessary and discard what’s no longer needed.

-- Survey your child’s room from his perspective.
-Talk to him about the space and storage needs for his various supplies, activities, and treasures.
+- Survey your child’s room from their perspective.
+Talk to your child about the space and storage needs for their various supplies, activities, and treasures.

-- Organize for each activity: e.g., getting dressed requires a hamper for dirty clothes, closet rods he can reach, and dresser drawers with enough space to stow things neatly.
+- Organize for each activity: e.g., getting dressed requires a hamper for dirty clothes, closet rods they can reach, and dresser drawers with enough space to stow things neatly.

 - Use creative storage solutions.
 Try a door-hung shoe holder for action figures, games, or trading cards.
 Clay pots or tin cans can be decorated and neatly hold markers, crayons, or paint brushes.